abbibrunton/notes/topics/cloud/modules/cloud-benefits/README.md

 * Same cost to deploy to multiple data centres
 * Fewer single points of failure
 * Lower latency, high availability

+A good example of high availability would be a game server.
+When you play online games you usually choose the server that is as close to you as possible, as this reduces the latency and makes it better for you to play.
+Similarly, if a company has a web application which is generating revenue for it, you would like to deploy it closer to where your clients are to make the user experience better with the hope of attracting more customers with your provided service.

 ### Agility